 Welcome

-• In my art practice this results in works on the human condition, specifically on people in trauma recovery — using figurative strategies in drawing, painting and code.
-My work has been exhibited in solo exhibitions in the US, France, Spain, Germany, the Czech Republic and Austria.
+My work specifically focuses on people in trauma recovery – using figurative strategies in drawing, painting and code.
+I’ve had solo exhibitions in the US, France, Spain, Germany, the Czech Republic and Austria.

-My art shows people who want to find a place in the world.
-I eventually understood that this sentence applies to trauma survivors; so in addition to other aspects, my work is about individuals and their paths through trauma recovery – casting a wide, dim net around topics of consciousness: from dream interpretation to psychoanalysis, from individual to social and political dynamics.
-The works repeatedly focus on psychological symptoms: body dissociation, depersonalization, amnesia, fatigue, compulsions, etc.
+My art shows people who want to find a place in the world – with a special focus on trauma survival and recovery.
+This includes various topics of consciousness: from dream interpretation to psychoanalysis, from individual to social and political dynamics – including various modes of self-help and spirituality.
+My work repeatedly focuses on psychological symptoms: body dissociation, depersonalization, amnesia, fatigue, compulsions, etc.

 Viewers are excluded from certain aspects of my paintings – like trauma survivors, who sometimes are denied